a7d-corp/sonar/README.md

 Absolute path to the kubeconfig file to use.

---kube-context (default: current context in kube config)
+--context (default: current context in kube config)

-Name of the kube context to use to use.
-NOTE: not yet implemented.
+Name of the kube context to use.

 --name (default: 'debug')